-2023 Strategic Plan.
-Specific goals and objectives influencing the TMP include:
+In 2019, Council approved the 2019-2023 Strategic Plan.
+The Strategic Plan priorities influencing the TMP include:

-- > Increasing economic prosperity - Building sustainable communities and protecting the environment - Supporting community health, safety and well-being - > Delivering trusted and efficient services
+- > Increasing economic prosperity - > Building sustainable communities and protecting the environment - > Supporting community health, safety and well-being - > Delivering trusted and efficient services

-This Regional direction is reflected in the TMP through a proposed network that is safe and reliable, provides convenient travel options, promotes economic growth, manages congestion, minimizes impacts on the environment and is financially sustainable.
+This Regional direction is reflected in the TMP through a recommended network that is safe and reliable, provides convenient travel options, promotes economic growth, manages congestion, minimizes impacts on the environment and is financially sustainable.

-The Regional Fiscal Strategy helps to achieve longterm financial sustainability by carefully managing the Region's capital plan, reserves and debt.
+The Regional Fiscal Strategy helps to achieve long-term financial sustainability by carefully managing the Region's capital plan, reserves and debt.
 The strategy also influences the Region's annual budget, which includes a 10-year capital plan.
 Chapter G provides more information on estimated costs of the TMP and expected funding sources.
-FIGURE 7: This diagram illustrates York Region's accountability framework and shows how Vision guides all corporate plans.